Heather1337/Acclivity/README.md

 ## How we built it
 While researching the API endpoint options, we determined our basic wireframe and database schema, then used that structure to create our table relationships.
 After retrieving data from multiple polygon.io endpoints, we parsed through the responses to build up our stock data.
 We seeded the stocks table in our database using our scraped data and established the CRUD operations to begin implementing user functionality.
 There, we added stock routes, user stock routes, user dashboard routes, and login routes, to be called in our server file.
-Our server routes and corresponding react components were next,
+Our server routes and corresponding react components were next.

 ## Challenges we ran into
 Our biggest challenge by far was sourcing and mining data.
 While there are quite a few financial APIs we considered, the data we needed was not located in a single endpoint, instead, we had to utilize three separate endpoints from polygon.io, and parse data from each response object.
 The API we used had a pretty low limit of API calls per minute, so it required us to establish a lengthy function breakdown to swap out API keys, as we mined over 1000 stocks in order to get a broad enough representation.